 Generally a baby's cord will fall off in 1 - 3 weeks, but some can take much longer than this.
 Your baby's cord will fall off when it is ready.

-2. My baby's cord is smelly and looks gooey.
+2. My baby's cord is smelly and looks sticky.

 This is not necessarily a sign of infection.
 This can occur if your baby's cord has remained moist for any length of time, possibly because it was covered by his diaper.